carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 > Unsupervised learning - text
 {: .callout}

-Our dataset has labeled data, so our classification is a __supervised machine learning__ task.
+Our dataset has labeled data, so our problem is a __supervised machine learning__ task.
-_Comment: Classification has not been defined yet.
-Add Classification and Regression to definitions above as examples?
-Add Clustering as unsupervised example?_
 There are different types of machine learning algorithms - supervised learning and __unsupervised learning__ are the main two.
 In this workshop, we focus on supervised learning __algorithms__.